 Bill Whitmer Leadership Award

 As the co-founder and former CEO of HERO, Bill (and HERO) issued a loud Wake Up Call for America that our nation was in the midst of a perfect storm of poor health, an aging population and rising health care costs.
 Bill spent years bringing together leaders in the HWB industry: employers, researchers, providers, payors and consultants and insisting that together, we represented a powerful force with the ability to positively impact the health of our nation.
 Today, HERO’s membership and its voice and power as an agent for change have more than doubled.
-The Bill Whitmer Leadership Award is shaped by and honors the decades of hard work and vision in the field of health and well-being (HWB) by Bill Whitmer.
+The Bill Whitmer Leadership Award is shaped by and honors the decades of hard work and vision in the field of HWB by Bill Whitmer.

 Mark Dundon Research Award